huwarr/null_text_experiments/README.md

-# null_text_experiments
-This repository contains Jupyter Notebooks with all the experiments, conducted with Null-text Inversion with Prompt-to-Prompt and its modifications for Bachelor's Thesis
+# Analysing Contemporary Diffusion Models for Generating Images

+**Bachelor's Thesis**

+This repository provides the code, written and used while working on the thesis.

+Our work heavily relies on the authors' implementation of Null-text Inversion with Prompt-to-Prompt: [source](https://github.com/google/prompt-to-prompt/#null-text-inversion-for-editing-real-images)